 the soft palate

 the base of the teeth

-All of the sounds below are colored according to which point of articulation they use.
-Sounds that use multiple points of articulation, or that use points of articulation other than the five above, are left black.
+All of the sounds below are colored according to which place of articulation they use.
+Sounds that use multiple places of articulation, or that use places of articulation other than the five above, are left black.